B2B SaaS SEO Mastery

 Topic Cluster Model: HubSpot focuses on creating pillar content that serves as the main hub for a specific topic.
 Surrounding this are related articles, or "cluster content," that delve deeper into specific aspects of that topic.

-Internal Linking: the pillar content and cluster articles are internally linked, creating a tightly knit topic cluster as demonstrated in the graphic below.
+Internal Linking: The pillar content and cluster articles are internally linked, creating a tightly knit topic cluster.
 This signals to search engines that the pillar page is an authority on the topic.

 HubSpot is truly the B2B SaaS master of this SEO technique and has built its business from a scrappy startup to a $2 billion market leader using this method.